Your Guide to Determining Silver Coin Values

 As junk silver, the silver coins’ value can be higher than the face value of the coins.
 Junk silver bags consist of coins made before 1965, and the price is based on the spot price of silver rather than the face value that dictates collectible and numismatic silver coins’ value.
 Some people consider junk silver a better investment than other bullion because of the lower costs.

-It’s worth keeping in mind the melt value of silver coins when considering selling junk silver.
+It’s worth keeping in mind the melt value of these old silver coins when considering selling junk silver.
 In this case, the silver content is the most significant value factor, not mint or face.
 When the silver spot price goes up, the junk silver coin’s value does, too.

 What Is the Value of Silver Dollar Coins?